cty20010831/ADSP_32014_Final_Project/README.md

 ### **2️⃣ Bayesian Logistic Regression (BLR) - Sam**

 This section describes our Bayesian model for depression classification using fused speech embeddings.
 The model is built in two main parts: **Attention Fusion** (to combine subgroup embeddings) and **Bayesian Logistic Regression** (to classify the fused embeddings).
-In addition, we perform posterior predictive checks on the training set and uncertainty quantification on the test set.
+In addition, we perform posterior predictive checks on the training data and uncertainty quantification on the test data.

 ---